Last Updated on July 21, 2022 by rudyooms

 Okay, screw it… I can’t find any errors which could point me to the real problem, so let’s fix it.

-We changed the possibility to enrol private-owned devices to Allow… because we normally restrict it…
+We changed the possibility to enroll private-owned devices to Allow… because we normally restrict it…

 Now, let’s join the device manually.
 Maybe a new nice error could pop up?